 8 Woodpeckers in North Dakota (with Photos and ID Tips)

 North Dakota hosts eight species of woodpeckers, from the familiar downy and hairy woodpeckers found in towns and shelterbelts to the striking red-headed woodpecker, the increasingly encountered red-bellied, and the impressive pileated woodpecker of the state’s eastern forests.
-Northern flickers are widespread in parks and open groves, yellow-bellied sapsuckers appear as both local breeders and Read more
+Northern flickers are widespread in parks and open groves, yellow-bellied sapsuckers appear as both local breeders and common migrants, and the rare black-backed woodpecker persists only in the conifer pockets of the Turtle Mountains and Pembina Hills.
+Read more